pikvm/pikvm/docs/audio.md

-# PiKVM V3+ Audio
+# PiKVM V3 Audio

 This feature allows you to receive audio over an HDMI cable and transmit it to the browser in WebRTC mode.

 !!! warning
-    * This is only supported by PiKVM V3+ devices right now.
+    * This is only supported by PiKVM V3 devices right now.
 This may or may not work on other CSI devices as most have a hw defect.
     * Please note the feature is experimental.
 Nothing will explode for you, but something may not work.
 Please report about problems [here](https://discord.gg/bpmXfz5) (preferred) or [here](https://github.com/pikvm/pikvm/issues/97).
     * KVM switches may or may not work, we currently do not have a list of what works due to the feature being new/experimental.
     * MIC support is not supported at this time, it may be supported in the future.
     * USB Dongles do NOT support sound, there is no plans to make this work in the future.

 !!! info
+    Latest v3 images have Step 3 already included.
     PiKVM V4 has enabled this feature by default.